|

 These

-are the mild dome design that came in most of the 1600's
+are the mild dome design that came in most of the

-originally.
-These maintain the original compression ratio.
+1600's originally.
+These maintain the original

-If your cylinder head has been milled over about .045 from
+compression ratio.
+If your cylinder head has been

-dented pistons.
+pistons.
 See the 1600 Piston Info Page

 for more details.
-You can also go to a flat top piston,
+You can also go to a flat top

-which will alleviate most interference problems due to head
+piston, which will alleviate most interference

-milling and/or longer duration/increased lift cam
+duration/increased lift cam profiles.

 Many

-people at first glance think their domed pistons are flat.
+people at first glance think their domed pistons are

-curve that is obvious if you look at it sideways or put it
+upward curve that is obvious if you look at it

-upside down on a flat surface.
-The flat tops do not rock at
+sideways or put it upside down on a flat surface.
+The

-all if turned upside down on a tabletop.
+flat tops do not rock at all if turned upside down on

 Be